-Substantial root loss occurs because of both abiotic and biotic stress.
-Root loss due to biotic stress (pathogens, rootfeeding insects, nematodes, etc.) is mitigated by pesticides in high-input systems, but drought stress increases root loss (Huck et al., 1987).
-The functional impacts of root loss have been analyzed via microeconomic analysis, in which costs and benefits are compared (Eissenstat and Yanai, 1997).
-The cost of root loss for plant function includes (i) the loss of the nonrecoverable resources in the lost tissue (e.g. energy and material invested in cell wall construction); (ii) the opportunity cost of reduced soil resource capture, anchorage, lateral root formation, protective barriers, etc. from the lost segment; and (iii) loss of these resources and functions from roots subtending the lost segment.
-Benefits resulting from root loss include termination of the metabolic costs of maintaining the lost segment, primarily carbohydrate lost to respiration, and allocation of primary resources such as N and P invested in root tissue, and the opportunity to allocate future resources to more productive soil domains.
-The C costs of maintaining root tissue exceed the C costs of constructing root tissue
+266 Substantial root loss occurs because of both abiotic and biotic stress.
+Root loss due to 267 biotic stress (pathogens, root-feeding insects, nematodes, etc.) is mitigated by pesticides 268 in high-input systems, but drought stress increases root loss (Huck et al., 1987).
+The 269 functional impacts of root loss have been analyzed via microeconomic analysis, in which 270 costs and benefits are compared (Eissenstat and Yanai, 1997).
+The cost of root loss for 271 plant function includes 1) the loss of the nonrecoverable resources in the lost tissue (e.g. 272 energy and material invested in cell wall construction); 2) the opportunity cost of reduced 273 soil resource capture, anchorage, lateral root formation, protective barriers, etc. from the 274 lost segment: and 3) loss of these resources and functions from roots subtending the lost 275 segment.
+Benefits resulting from root loss include termination of the metabolic costs of 276 maintaining the lost segment, primarily carbohydrate lost to respiration, and allocation of 277 primary resources such as N and P invested in root tissue, and the opportunity to allocate 278 future resources to more productive soil domains.
+The C costs of maintaining root tissue 279 exceed the C costs of constructing root tissue after a short initial period (Lambers et al., 280 1996), and are a significant component of daily C budgets, especially under edaphic 281 stress (e.g., Nielsen et al., 1998).
+It is therefore possible that root loss may be beneficial, 282 if the benefit of reduced maintenance costs exceeds the cost of the lost root functions 283 (Eissenstat and Yanai, 1997; Steingrobe et al., 2001).
+Under drought stress, the soil 284 typically dries from the top down because of greater root activity in the topsoil as well as 285 direct evaporation of soil water.
+The death of roots in dry topsoil may be beneficial by 286 reducing the cost of maintaining roots that are not contributing to water capture.
+This is 287 especially true for fine roots, since they are more metabolically active per unit root mass 288 and can be replaced after soil rewetting by lateral branching of axial roots.
+The loss of 289 shallow roots would permit greater resource allocation to deep roots, which would 290 improve water capture.
+Compensatory regrowth following mechanical root loss has been 291 observed in common bean (Rubio and Lynch, 2007).
+It has been proposed that root 292 turnover can increase the capture of the immobile nutrients P and K by permitting greater 293 exploration of new soil, although evidence for this comes from simulation models that do 294 not simulate intraplant competition in a robust manner, and from empirical studies with 295 ingrowth cores that restrict competition and soil resource depletion (Yanai et al., 1995; 296 Steingrobe et al., 2001).
+The proposal that root loss may be beneficial under drought is 297 speculative and is difficult to verify, since the rate, timing, and position of root loss are 298 difficult to control in empirical studies.
+In silico approaches using modern functionalstructural models that explicitly model the spatiotemporal dynamics of root growth andsoil resource capture would be useful in this context.